alexisjihyeross/adversarial_recourse/README.md

     pip3 install -r requirements.txt
     ```

-  To run the linear approximation experiments, you will also need to download the appropriate optimization software for using the ```recourse''' library.
+  To run the linear approximation experiments, you will also need to download the appropriate optimization software for using the `recourse` library.
   See [here](https://github.com/ustunb/actionable-recourse#requirements) for more details.